hex-digital/inuitcss-hex/README.md

 design out of the box, instead, it provides you with a solid architectural baseline upon which to complete your own work.

-This extension is a means of bringing commonly used areas from Hex sites into a package that can then be used ontop of inuit.
+This extension is a means of bringing partials that we commonly use into a package that can then be used ontop of inuit.

 The following README assumes you have already followed the inuitcss installation